 What are the future venues for the PGA Championship?

 Future venues for the PGA Championship have been announced through 2024, as well as between 2027 and 2029.
+There is also a "TBD" year for between 2025-2030, as well as a venue locked in for 2031.
 They are as follows:

 2020 — TPC Harding Park, San Francisco, Calif.